 Dorchester on Thames Neighbourhood Plan

-Dorchester on Thames Parish Council has submitted its to us.
-This is a document that, when adopted, will give local residents a say in how their community grows and develops over the coming years.
-The submitted plan sets out a shared vision for Dorchester on Thames and delivers sustainable development through locally specific planning policies.
+Following independent examination by Andrew Ashcroft, the Dorchester Neighbourhood Plan has been given the go ahead to proceed to a public referendum.
+The neighbourhood plan is a document that, when adopted, will give local residents a say in how their community grows and develops over the coming years.

 What happens next?